Michaelmcpheejr/Third-Party-Vendor-Risk-Assessment/Questionnaires/Extended_Module_30_Questionnaire.md

 # Extended Vendor Security Questionnaire (High Risk Vendors Only)

+⚠️ Only required for Tier = High Risk

 ## Purpose

 This extended questionnaire is required for **High Risk vendors** that handle sensitive data (PII, PHI, PCI, SOX financial data) or maintain privileged/API integrations.
 It supports deeper validation of vendor security posture beyond the Core 15.